kazimkazam/todo-app/README.md

 - express server is running on glitch.com

-- and the client is running using surge.sh
+- and the client is running using netlify.com

-When opening the website, there is the need to wait a while before starting to use it (10s-20s should be enough), as the server needs some time to wake up and start fulfilling the requests made by the client.
+When opening the website, there is the need to wait a while before starting to use it (10s should be more than enough), as the server needs some time to wake up and start fulfilling the requests made by the client.

 ## How to Use